wisniewskikr/chrisblog-it-java-springboot/arichitectures/ui/server-send-events/java-springboot3-sse-eventbe/README.md

 ------

 This project can be tested in following configurations:
-* **Usage Manual**: infrastucture services are started as Docker containers.
+* **Usage Manual**: infrastructure services are started as Docker containers.
 Application services are started manually in command line
 * **Usage Docker Compose**: N/A
 * **Usage Kubernetes (Kind)**: N/A